jjeevithas/E-Commerce-Product-Recommendation-System/README.md

 ## 🧠 How the Recommendation System Works

-### Collaborative Filtering
+### 1. User Behavior Analysis

-The system creates a user-product interaction matrix based on user activities.
+The system uses user-product interaction data to understand how users interact with products.

+The main interaction types are:

+* View
+* Cart
+* Purchase

-Different actions are given different weights:
+Different weights are assigned to these actions:

 * View = 1
 * Cart = 3
 * Purchase = 5

-This gives more importance to stronger user actions, such as adding a product to the cart or purchasing it.
+This gives more importance to stronger actions, such as adding a product to the cart or purchasing it.

+### 2. Collaborative Filtering

+A user-product interaction matrix is created from the weighted user activities.

-**TruncatedSVD** is then used to reduce the interaction matrix and learn hidden patterns between users and products.
+**TruncatedSVD** is then applied to the interaction matrix to reduce its dimensions and identify hidden patterns between users and products.

+This helps recommend products based on similar user behavior.

-### Content-Based Filtering
+### 3. Content-Based Filtering

-The system also uses information about each product, including:
+The system also uses product information such as:

 * Category
 * Subcategory
 * Brand
 * Description

-This information is converted into **TF-IDF vectors**, and **cosine similarity** is used to find products with similar characteristics.
+This information is converted into **TF-IDF vectors**.

+**Cosine similarity** is then used to find products that are similar based on their characteristics.

-### 🔄 Hybrid Recommendation
+### 4. Hybrid Recommendation

-The final recommendation combines both approaches:
+The final recommendation combines collaborative filtering and content-based filtering:

 ```text
 Final Score = alpha × Collaborative Score
             + (1 - alpha) × Content Score
 ```

-The Streamlit application allows the collaborative filtering weight to be adjusted, so the recommendations can be changed between behavior-based and content-based results.
+The Streamlit application allows the collaborative filtering weight to be adjusted, which changes the balance between user-behavior-based and content-based recommendations.

 ## 📊 Model Evaluation

-I used a **time-based train/test split** to evaluate the recommendation system and reduce the risk of data leakage.
+To evaluate the recommendation system, I used a **time-based train/test split**.

+This is important because using future interactions during training can lead to data leakage.

 For each user:

-1. Interactions are sorted by time.
+1. Interactions are sorted by timestamp.
-2. Older interactions are used for training.
+2. Earlier interactions are used for training.
 3. The latest interactions are kept for testing.
-4. The model is trained only using the training data.
+4. The recommendation model is trained using only the training data.
-5. Recommendations are generated.
+5. Recommendations are generated for the users.
 6. The recommendations are compared with the held-out test products.

-The model is evaluated using:
+The system is evaluated using:

 * **Precision@10**
 * **Recall@10**
 * **NDCG@10**

-This approach makes the evaluation more realistic because future interactions are not used during training.
+These metrics help measure how relevant the recommended products are and how well the system ranks the products.

 ## 📁 Dataset

-The project uses a synthetic dataset containing:
+The project uses a synthetic e-commerce dataset containing:

 * 80 users
 * Multiple product categories
-* Product details and metadata
+* Product information and metadata
 * Timestamped user interactions
 * View, cart, and purchase events

-The CSV files can be replaced with a larger real-world dataset in the future.
+The dataset is mainly used for demonstrating the recommendation workflow and can be replaced with a larger real-world dataset in the future.

+## 💡 What the Project Demonstrates

+This project demonstrates how e-commerce interaction data can be used to:

+* Understand user product preferences
+* Analyze different types of user interactions
+* Identify relationships between users and products
+* Find similar products
+* Generate personalized recommendations
+* Evaluate recommendation quality using standard metrics

 ## 🔮 Future Improvements